-How do You Get Adware?
+How Do You Get Adware?

 The most frequent way that people end up downloading adware is when they set out to download something else, and were offered a second piece of software during that process.
 In other words, no one sets out to download adware but they typically end up with it after trying to download software from what they believe to be reputable sources.

 This happens because sometimes the creator of the program or “freeware” makes money from adware companies, rather than the person downloading it.
 That doesn’t mean you should never download free software, but if you do, make sure you pay close attention to the permissions you grant when you are installing.
-Often, the best freeware developers include a link on their site to an optional tip or donation.
+Often, the best freeware developers include a link on their site that allows you to give them an optional tip or donation.
 This allows them to continue to offer the software for free- without the adware!
 It’s a great idea to support freeware developers with a tip, so that they don’t have to resort to payment from often malicious adware firms.

 Another way adware makes its way onto your computer is by sneaking into your downloads when you click on an ad, link, or attachment that initiates a download.
 Sometimes however, all it takes is a visit to a site to infect your browser with malware in what’s called a drive-by download.
 You can tell you’ve been affected by one of these if you are redirected to a site that looks suspect or malicious, and no matter how many times you keep trying to go back or to a new site, it persists in stealing your browser’s priority.
 Other drive-by downloads bombard you with pop-ups, new windows, or obstructive banner ads.

+Is Adware Dangerous?
 How do I know if My Computer is Infected?

+Another common question is: “is adware dangerous?”
+The answer to that is complicated, but it can range from pure annoyance to viruses.
+Since cybersecurity is so important, let’s go over how to identify the symptoms of adware.
 The most common indicator of the presence of adware is when your browser’s homepage suddenly changes, or if every time you open up a new tab in your browser it includes ads for things in it.
 If you log on and aren’t greeted with your usual homepage or new tab, chances are good you’ve been infected with adware.
 The new homepage may look legitimate, but its links are often chock full of tracking code, and they might even be offers for downloads that install even more adware onto your computer.